eswong610/user-guide-docs/docs/expressconnect.md

 Note: It is important to keep our project modularized so we will take the connection and use it in the server file.
 ```

-## Step 9 - Exporting the link connection
+## Step 7 - Modularizing the link connection

-1. Export the connection link from the file by entering this code below:
+1. Export the connection link from the connection.js file by entering this code below:

 ```
 module.exports = connectDB
 ```

-## Step 11 - Importing the link connection
-1. Import it into the server.js file and call it as a function like the following code snippet.
+2. Import it into the server.js file and call it as a function like the following code snippet.
 ```
 const connectDB = require('./DB/connection';

 connectDB();
 ```

-## Step 12 - Testing the connection
+## Step 8 - Testing the connection
 To check if the database is connected:
 1. Insert a `console.log('database connected')` statement at the end of your connectDB function in your connection.js file.
 2. Return back to your terminal and enter in "node server.js".